Sangat, India

-Sangat is a Suburb town of Bathinda City and a municipal council in Bathinda district in the Indian state of Punjab.
+Sangat is a suburb town of Bathinda City and a municipal council in Bathinda district in the Indian state of Punjab.
 Sangat Mandi is situated 20 km away from Bathinda District headquarter in south.
-Sangat is Small commercial hub of area.
+Sangat is a small commercial hub of the area.

 Demographics

 As of the 2001 India census, Sangat had a population of 5396.
 Males constitute 53% of the population and females 47%.
 Sangat has an average literacy rate of 52%, lower than the national average of 59.5%: male literacy is 57%, and female literacy is 47%.
 In Sangat, 13% of the population is under 6 years of age.